vikas23504/my-HTML-CSS/README.md

 ## 📅 01/06/2026
 Today i work in a CRM project as a frontend devloper which is assigned me amit sir and tanish sir is my mentor he give me task and check thos and then give ame next task

+## 📅 08/06/2026
+Today i make responsive of the full crm project and my next task is audit the folder str of the project